EPFL-RT-Driverless/data_visualization/tests/DOC.md

 ### Declare a plot
 To declare a plot, you need to create a `Plot` object.
 It takes 3 necessary arguments :
-- `title` : the title of the plot.
+- `mode` : the PlotMode enum value of the plot.
 - `row_nbr` : the number of rows in the grid.
 - `col_nbr` : the number of columns in the grid.
 Other arguments are optional :
-- `sampling_time`: sampling time used in the experiment, only needed if the temporal subplots need to have an x axis with time instead of number of iterations.
+- `sampling_time` `(optional)`: sampling time used in the experiment, only needed if the temporal subplots need to have an x axis with time instead of number of iterations.
-- `interval` : the interval, in milliseconds, between each frame in dynamic (or live dynamic) plot, only needed if the plot mode is dynamic or live dynamic.
+- `interval` `(optional)` : the interval, in milliseconds, between each frame in dynamic (or live dynamic) plot, only needed if the plot mode is dynamic or live dynamic.
-- `figsize` : the size of the matplotlib figure, in inches.
+- `figsize` `(optional)` : the size of the matplotlib figure, in inches.
+- `host` `(optional)` : the host of the plot, only used if the plot mode is live dynamic.
+- `port` `(optional)` : the port of the plot, only used if the plot mode is live dynamic.
-- Some `kwargs` that are passed to the `ErrorMessageMixin` class and to the socket for live dynamic.*
+- Some `kwargs` that are passed to the `ErrorMessageMixin` class and to the socket for live dynamic.

 ### Add a subplot
 To add a subplot to the plot, you need to call the `add_subplot` function of the `Plot` object.
 Here are the details